mongodb/docs-ecosystem/source/includes/localhost-connection.rst

 After you successfully start your MongoDB server, specify your connection string in your driver connection code.

-If your MongoDB Server is running locally on its default port ``27017``, you can use the connection string ``"mongodb://localhost"``.
-If you configured your server to run on another port, use the connection string format ``"mongodb://localhost:<port>"``.
+If your MongoDB Server is running locally, you can use the connection string ``"mongodb://localhost:<port>"`` where ``<port>`` is the port number on which you configured your server to listen for incoming connections.
 If you need to specify a different hostname or IP address, see our Server Manual entry on :manual:`Connection Strings </reference/connection-string/>`.